 Unit of study rules

-30 credit points of 3rd year units of study
+30 Credit points of at least 3rd year units of study

 It is expected that the project will be conducted over two consecutive semesters and that the majority of students will start in Semester 1.
 Commencement in Semester 2 requires permission of Engineering Project course coordinator and School's Director of Learning and Teaching and will only be allowed where there are good reasons for doing so.
 Students considering this option should discuss it with the Engineering Project course coordinator at least one semester before they intend to start.

 Study this unit outside a degree